Biographical Notes About Vera Kostrovitskaya

 Several years later, the Leningrad Choreographic School opened a refresher course for ballet teachers, who came from all parts of the Soviet Union, including Moscow; and it was Kostrovitskaya who taught these courses.
 From 1958, she was senior teacher and senior method instructor of the Leningrad Choreographic School.
 She retired from the school in 1969 on a pension because of a bad knee.
 However, she continued to teach the refresher courses for teachers, who now come from many countries outside the USSR as well.
 She has twice headed pedagogical seminars in the Moscow Choreographic School.

 In addition to the present book , she is the author of a pamphlet, "The Teaching Method of Temps Lié", and the textbook of the Vaganova Choreographic School, School of Classical Dance (completing the work of the late Alexei Pisarev).
-Both of the books have been translated by John Barker, the New York ballet teacher, who is a great authority on the teaching method of classical dance.
+Both of the books have been translated by John Barker, the New York ballet teacher, who was a great authority on the teaching method of classical dance.

 She is the teacher of Gabriella Komlieva, a leading ballerina with the Kirov Ballet, Marina Vassilieva, ballerina of Novosobirsk, and Leocadia Ashkelovicute, ballerina in Vilnius, Lithuania.
 Malika Sabirova, who won high honors in the First International Competition for Ballet Artists (1969) in Moscow, was her pupil for some time in the Vaganova Choreographic School.